lo-language/velo/README.md

 ## A [Lo](http://lolang.org)-to-JavaScript compiler, written in JavaScript.

-Can operate as a load-and-go compiler to seamlessly compile, load, and run a Lo program, or used to build statically-linked JavaScript files for execution in Node.js or browser contexts.
+Can operate as a load-and-go compiler to seamlessly compile, load, and run a Lo program, or be used to build statically-linked JavaScript files for execution in Node.js or browser contexts.

 ## Installation